25 Weeds With Purple Flowers (Identification Guide)

 4. Red Campion (Silene dioica)

-Red Campion is another UK native that thrives in our temperamental climate.
+Red Campion is another native that thrives in our temperamental climate.
 Red Campions love the shaded ground of woodlands, and you’ll commonly find it growing in roadside verges, fields, ditches and hedgerows.

 Red Campion (Silene dioica)